 (3) Where any restriction or condition on the authority conferred by a licence or permit is imposed or varied under subregulation (2)(d), the Board may order the return of the licence or permit document for endorsement and may endorse the licence or permit document accordingly.

-[Regulation 31 inserted by Gazette 30 Dec 2004 p.
-6991-2; amended by Gazette 31 Dec 2007 p.
+[Regulation 31 inserted: Gazette 30 Dec 2004 p.
+6991-2; amended: Gazette 31 Dec 2007 p.
 6538.]

 31A.
 Alternative to seeking disciplinary action under r.
 31